meyersj/geotweet/README.md

 ========

-This project contains scripts to process tweets for the Twitter Streaming API into Amazon S3 Buckets.
-The intention is the use the output as input to Elastic Map Reduce jobs
+This project contains scripts to retrieve tweets from the Twitter Streaming API and load into Amazon S3 Buckets.
+The intention is the use the tweets in S3 as input to Elastic Map Reduce jobs

 Install dependencies
 ```bash